INFO

 If automatic detection of the FILTER keyword does not correctly recognize the filter type, it is possible to manually add files for each filter.
 This can be enabled by checking 'Add manually' or 'Do not use FILTER keyword’ boxes.

 There are separate buttons for each filter type recognized by the script.
 Also color/OSC/DSLR files can be added manually.
-Manual adding is useful if the FILTER keyword is missing or just for overriding filter keyword.
+Manual adding is useful if the FILTER keyword is missing or just for overriding the filter keyword.

 Output directories